sagemath/trac_to_gh/Issue 2567.md

 # Issue 2567: remove limitation on computing digits of pi using mpfr

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2567

 Original creator: was